inv4fee2020/pli_node_conf/root-user-install-move.md

 ## stop & delete all the PM2 processes

-    pm2 stop all ; pm2 delete all; pm2 save
+    pm2 stop all ; pm2 delete all; pm2 save --force